apache/systemds-website/_src/release-notes/systemml-release-notes-3.0.0.md

 ## Release notes for SystemDS 3.0.0

-SystemDS 3.0.0 is a minor release.
-This release contains major improvements to existing features, a large number of performance and robustness fixes, and some experimental features to better support the end-to-end data science lifecycle.
-Importantly, this release supports Spark 3.x, Hadoop 3.x series only.
+SystemDS 3.0 is a major release.
+This is the first release with Java 11 and Spark 3.
+Release 3.0 contains new features and major improvements to existing features.

-The major changes (compared to SystemDS 2.2) include:
+The major changes (compared to SystemDS 2.1/2.2) include:

-- Upgrade to jdk 11, spark 3, and Hadoop 3
-- update In-place for unary operations
-- Python federated api tutorials, python end-to-end tutorials
-- New builtins (for detecting and correcting value swap), random under-sampling, set operations on vectors,Extend min-max normalization built-in functions

-### federated

-- Improve federated tests
-- Multi-tenant federated workers with variable isolation

-- Frame map operations with margin parameter
-- Improved frame removeEmpty operations for rows and cols
+- Federated Backend: Multi-tenancy support with tenants isolation and reuse of intermediates across tenants for federated workers.
+Compression support for federated workloads.
+Extended support for the cost-based federated planner, and various robustness and performance improvements.
+- Full support for Top-K cleaning framework -- A framework for automatically generating the top-K most effective data cleaning pipelines.

-- Add docker image support
+- Initial support for a Unified Memory Manager.
+- CUDA code generation and operator fusion [Experimental]
-- Compressed Linear Algebra (CLA) support for federated
+- Robustness and performance improvements for Compressed Linear Algebra.
-- CLA Spoof support
-- CLA Decouple row Aggregate dictionary from column group
-- CLA Offset memorizer

-- Improve IPAPass Rewrite for Federated Plan to IPA package

-### Python context

-- Stabilize python context creation
-- train and predict in different contexts

-- Multi-threaded metadata collection for transformencode
-- Multi-threaded allocation for transformencode
-- multi-threaded covariance/central-moment operations
+- Performance and usability improvements for multi-threaded feature transformations.

-- CSR sparse support for transformapply
-- BinaryCell colVector and row Vector extensions
-- Patched frame of reference (PFOR) column group and PreAgg Cache block.
-Morphing between column groups, dense SDC or PFOR groupds now transform into

-- Add support for python functions with list arguments

-- Cache friendly apply phase for dense target matrix
+- Various new built-ins and apply functions for inference workloads.
+- Miscellaneous Improvements: Python end-to-end tutorials, improved documentation, and better testing